slidejoe/template-for-success/slides.md

 Or strip markup from an RTE, and truncate it to fit the label.

-But with the removal of AngularJS, came the removal of AngualarJS templates...
+But with the removal of AngularJS, came the removal of AngularJS templates...
 -->

 ---